 On behalf of the ASMP, I have given a dozen or so lectures on Trademark and Privacy Rights to photo industry groups.
 A key take away is that a model or property release adds commercial value to a photograph.
 That additional value may come at a price – in the form of “valuable consideration” provided to the model or property owner – but it gives you the ability to license your images for commercial use without fear of violating anyone’s property or privacy rights.

-Early last year, ASMP released two promotional videos that describe the best practices of being a professional photographer.
-Getting properly executed model releases was one.
+Getting a properly executed model releases is a crucial part of being a professional photographer.
 I like to think of a model or property release as a conversation starter between the photographer and the subject about the photograph that I want to make.
 I use this conversation to clarify what I am trying to do – making certain that we both understand the purpose of the photograph, my intentions in using the image and any restrictions or concerns that the subject may have in that use.
 The release should represent both parties’ intentions and understanding as well as allowing you to collect contact information about the subject or property in case you need it later.